SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ![mta_img](images/Exercise2_mta_file.jpg)

-Replace the contents of mta.yaml with the file available at -  [mta_file](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/mta.yaml){:target="_blank"}
+Replace the contents of mta.yaml with the file available at -  [mta.yaml](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/mta.yaml) {:target="_blank"}

 5. We are now ready to build the project furnitureshop, deploy to Cloud Foundry.
 6. Right-click your project and click _Build and choose Build CDS_.